elvire119/Studly/README.md

 # Studly
-Start DiscoveryService before all microservice
+Start DiscoveryService before all microservices

 To run Nodejs app